Assembling A Roadside Emergency Kit

 What to Pack in Your Emergency Kit

-There are number of prepackaged roadside emergency kit in the market, varying in styles, varieties, and price.
+There is a number of prepackaged roadside emergency kits in the market, varying in styles, varieties, and prices.
 Even with the prepackaged one, you can beef it with additional items or you can put together your own roadside emergency kit and save money.
 If you have the right items in your emergency roadside service you can safely deal with any problems that arise.